piralimic/Dijkstra/README.md

 #### Step 7 : neighbours of Liege
 ![Shortest distance from Bruges](algo/graph7.png "Shortest distance from Bruges")
 ![Shortest distance values](algo/step7.png "Shortest distance from values")
+### Conclusion
+- For every request, each city is visited.
+- Each distance is `saved`.
+- Every distance is compared to each other.
+- Only the shortest distance between each city is `saved`